quintoandar/storybook-amplitude/readme.md

 ### Configuration

-You can use a custom event name setting an environment variable:
+You can use a custom event name and identify each event with an email by setting the following values on `window` object:

 ```
 window.STORYBOOK_AMPLITUDE_EVENT = 'Your custom event'
+window.USER_EMAIL = 'email'
 ```

-The default value is `Story Viewed`.
+The default value for `STORYBOOK_AMPLITUDE_EVENT` is `Story Viewed`.

 ## Event anatomy